 We read the news, cut through the noise, and provide you the notes.

-Welcome to Compliance Notes from Nossaman’s Government Relations & Regulation Group.
+Welcome to Issue 5 of Compliance Notes from Nossaman’s Government Relations & Regulation Group.

 Here, we are expanding upon our eAlerts (where we provide substantive analysis on key issues), to deliver a periodic digest of the headlines, statutory and regulatory changes, and court cases involving campaign finance, lobbying compliance, election law, and government ethics issues at the federal, state, and local level.
-Our goal is to provide relevant, timely updates in an easily skimmable format so you can identify the content that is important to you, click through to the article, and reach out to your attorney, policy advisor, or compliance consultant with any questions or to discuss exactly how an issue may impact your business.
+Our goal is to provide relevant, timely updates in an easily skimmable format so you can identify the content that is important to you.

-Please enjoy our third installment of Compliance Notes.
+Until then, please enjoy our fifth installment of Compliance Notes.

 Campaign Finance & Lobbying Compliance